dylan-davidson/Core-Connect-4/Reach.md

 ## Artificial Intelligence

 To setup your project for the AI reach, please follow [these instructions](Getting-Started#project-setup-for-ai-reach).

+For the AI Reach project, you will need to create an algorithm to choose a column given an instance of the Board class.
+You can create as many helper functions as you want, but we will only be grading based on the return value of <code>int connect4AI(const Board& board);</code> in <code>ai.cpp</code>.
+This function must return an integer in the range [0,NUM_COLS-1].

 Here is the [grading rubric](Grading#artificial_intelligence) for AI

 ### Easy AI

 Our easy AI implementation will select a random column to use as its move.
+This is the AI included in the distribution code.

 ### Recommended Reading